-Stipend Equity Grant Value Board Chair Fee Lead Independent Director Fee(2) Audit Committee Chair Fee Compensation Committee Chair Fee Finance Committee Chair Fee Nominating and Corporate Governance Committee Chair Fee Non-chair Member of any standing Committee Fee \$75,000 \$130,000(1) \$50,000 \$50,000 \$25,000 \$20,000 \$20,000 \$20,000 \$10,000
+Stipend Equity Grant Value(1) Board Chair Fee Lead ndependent rector Fee(2) Audit Committee Chair Fee Compensation Committee Chair Fee Finance Committee Chair Fee (Nominating and Corporate Governance Committee Chair Fee Non-chair Member of any standing Committee Fee \$ 75,000 \$ 130,000 \$ 75,000 \$ 50,000 \$ 25,000 \$ 20,000 \$ 20,000 \$ 20,000 \$ 10,000

-- (1) Actual # of restricted stock units is determined based on the closing stock price of the day of grant. - (2) Lead Independent Director Fee is paid to the independent Chair of the Board and if the Chair is not independent, to the independent director designated as Lead Independent Director.
+(1) Actual # of restricted stock units is determined based on the closing stock price on the day of grant.
+The equity grant value will increase to \$150,000 starting in fiscal 2024.

+(2) Lead Independent Director Fee is paid to the independent Chair of the Board, and if the Chair is not independent, then it is paid to the independent director designated as Lead Independent Director.

-All cash fees are paid in quarterly installments, and the equity grant is made in the first quarter of each year.
-The Compensation Committee reviews the compensation to non-employee directors on a biennial basis.
+All cash fees are paid in quarterly installments, and the equity grant is made in the first quarter of each fiscal year.
+The Compensation Committee reviews the compensation to non-employee directors on a biennial basis utilizing input from FW Cook.
 All directors participate in the Dave & Buster's Entertainment, Inc. Amended and Restated 2014 Omnibus Incentive Plan (the "2014 Stock Incentive Plan").